svanteschubert/en16931-data-extractor/README.md

 **Example:**
 The picture below - using fictitious data - shows a data set with a problem, as aside of the heading bearing the two table names is different between the two tables, the XML cardinality shall not be different between normative and informatie syntax binding table:
 ![Example:](docs/resources/TotalCommanderComparison.png)

+**Participation**
+Pull requests are most welcome! :-)

+Please note that this README.md is being generated.
+The version number and paths to the JAR are being replaced by automation during every build (ie. 'mvn install').
+The README.md to edit can be found at <ROOT>/site/README.md.

+The reason for this was to automate not only the build, but also the deployment of the JAR with all dependencies for the user (see usage sectio above).
+For this reason the revision number from the <ROOT>/pom.xml - I am using the date - is being added to the generated artefacts and the artefacts (JARs & documentation) are being copied to the github site directory (ie. <ROOT>/docs).